 The capital requirement for operational risk for the KLP Group is calculated on the basis of the individual operational risks for the companies subject to Solvency II reporting and ICAAP reporting.
 The operational risk for the Group is dominated by the parent company.
-The capital requirement for operational risk is NOK 3.3 billion for the Group and NOK 3.2 billion for KLP.
+The capital requirement for operational risk.
 The discussion of the Group's operational risk is therefore based on the description of the operational risk for KLP.
 Please refer to the separate SFCR report for KLP Skadeforsikring AS and to separate ICAAP reports for the subsidiaries that are covered by ICAAP reporting.

 Along with ongoing assessments of operational risks, KLP and all of the subsidiaries also conduct an annual survey of all risks.
-This is done at the same time as the review of risk management and internal control, and the managers of all the units identify material operational risks that could impede goal attainment within their areas of responsibility.
+This is done at the same time as the review of risk management and internal control, and the managers of all the units identify material operational risks within their areas of responsibility.
 Operational risk, strategic risk and reputational risk are the main focus of the annual survey.
 The likelihood and impact of each risk are assessed, and it is decided whether the risks are acceptable.
 Where the risk assessment concludes that the risk is higher than is acceptable, measures will be established to reduce the likelihood or the impact of this risk.
 Previously implemented measures are followed up and included in the assessments.
 The identified risks are grouped together for each division.
 All of the companies prepare a list of the most significant risks.
 Finally, a list of the most significant risks for the Group is prepared.